CHC IS HERE FOR YOU!

 - Call Center Hours:

-- Vaccines will be scheduled for Wednesdays from 8:30 AM to 4:00 PM.
+- Vaccines will be scheduled at Caswell Family Medical Center on Tuesdays from 8:30 AM to 4:00 PM.

 There is a LOT of misinformation out there about Coronavirus.
 For accurate information, please visit: